 Many publishers allow you to reuse your contribution without requiring permission from them, but the allowed versions of the content can be different with different publishers.
 Note that there are also some publishers that do require authors to apply and request for permission to reuse the authors' own materials in another publication.
 For example, if you wish to reuse your book chapter published in a Taylor & Francis Group book, you need to apply for permission to reuse your book chapter in your doctoral thesis, via, for example, the Copyright Clearance Center (CCC).
 See Books.
 Note that when you apply for permission via the CCC, do apply as the author of the content you intend to reuse.

 - With Emerald, you do not need to request for permission from the publisher to reuse your journal article or book chapter in your doctoral thesis.
 The Author rights page specifies which version of your article you as an Emerald author can include in your dissertation: In the print version of your dissertation, you can use the final PDF version (Version of Record), but for the electronic deposit of your dissertation, you can only use a pre- or post-print (preferably).
+If your article or chapter has been published open access, the VoR can be included in both print and electronic versions of your doctoral dissertation in accordance with the Creative Commons licence which you chose for your article.

 - With Elsevier, the Permissions page gives the answers to the questions: